mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 There are two aggregates in the Domain Layer.
 These are:

+**Customer** – This is the most important aggregate in our layer because it is responsible for placing orders.
+In other words, this is the entity that starts the process of placing orders.
+Besides placing orders, the customer can also change their e-mail address and verify it.

+**Order** – This represents a particular order.
+It has a list of order items, along with their price, quantity, etc.

 ### 3.3 Policies

 The Policy pattern allows encapsulating domain logic into a separate class.
 This is very useful for testing and modifying it.